C-Stevens/laika/README.md

 * `ident` : The ident the bot will use.
 If unsure what to set this to, use the `nick` value here again.
 * `userMode` : Bot's user mode sent to the IRC server during initial connection.
 If unsure what to set this to, set it to `8`.
 * `channels` : List of channels that the bot will attempt to join after successful connection.
 This uses yaml's list/array syntax, so each channel should be listed on an individual line, indented, and prefixed with a dash (-).
 Additional channels can be joined/left after initial launch with the core [join](commands/join.py) and [part](commands/part.py) commands.
 * `highLightPrefix` : Prefix used for recognizing commands.
-It's safer to explicitly wrap this character in quotes to avoid yaml attempting to parse the character as yaml-specific code (for example, `'!'` as opposed to `!`).
+It's safer to explicitly wrap this value in quotes to avoid yaml attempting to parse certain characters as yaml-specific code (for example, `'!'` as opposed to `!`).
 * `authList` : A list of users who will be allowed to use commands that have the `auth` value in their config dict set to `True`.
 This, like `channels`, uses yaml's list/array syntax.
 * `threadPoolSize` : Defines the maximum number of running command threads a user can have at once.
 If `null` or left blank, this value will default to `5`.
 * `botLog` : These values specify how the bot will handle logging it's own messages.
 These values share the documentation and syntax of the above values listed under [Laika.cfg](#laikacfg) configuration section.
 If you don't wish to bother with these, they can safely all be left blank or `null` and they will use defaults.